MarcosDavila1/Fastasks-Cliente/README.md

 ![Screenshot](fastasks-project-tasks.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Why this project?

-I really like the tesla page, the smooth transitions, the clean ui.
-It is amazing!
+Recently I take a course of 80 hours that teach me the Mern Stack.

-So, I decided to make the Tesla Landing Page for improve my skills!
+I decided to make this project for improve my skills with the MERN Stack.

 This project is part of my personal portfolio, so, I will be happy if you can provide me any feedback about the project, code, structure or anything.
 Your feedback will make me a better developer!